Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Theoretical Analysis

 \subsection{Proof of Theorem \ref{thm-low}}

-We first note that in the non-delayed setting, the main idea to derive a lower bound of dynamic regret is to first divide total $T$ rounds into several blocks, and then lower bound the dynamic regret over total rounds via the sum of the lower bound of static regret over each block \citep{Zhang18_ader}.
-In the following, we will generalize this idea to derive our lower bound of dynamic regret in the delayed setting.

-To this end, it is natural to first establish a lower bound of static regret in the delayed setting.
-Although the seminal work of \citet{Weinberger02_TIT} has already provided such a lower bound, their result for general functions only holds in the special case that $d$ divides $T$.
-To address this limitation, we establish a lower bound of static regret for any $d$ and $T$, which is presented in the following lemma. \begin{lem} Suppose $\K=\left[-D/(2\sqrt{n}),D/(2\sqrt{n})\right]^n$ which satisfies Assumption \ref{assum2}.
-For any OCO algorithm and any positive integer $d$, there exists a sequence of functions $f_1(\x),\cdots,f_T(\x)$ satisfying Assumption \ref{assum1}, and a sequence of delays $1\leq d_1,\cdots,d_T\leq d$ satisfying Assumption \ref{assum4} such that
+Inspired by the proof of the lower bound in the non-delayed setting \citep{Zhang18_ader}, we first need to establish a lower bound of static regret in the delayed setting.
+Although the seminal work of \citet{Weinberger02_TIT} has already provided such a lower bound, it only holds in the special case that $d$ divides $T$.
+To address this limitation, we establish a lower bound of static regret for any $d$ and $T$, which is presented in the following lemma. \begin{lem} Suppose $\K=\left[-R/\sqrt{n},R/\sqrt{n}\right]^n$ which satisfies Assumption \ref{assum2}.
+For any OCO algorithm and any positive integer $d$, there exists a sequence of functions $f_1(\x),\dots,f_T(\x)$ satisfying Assumption \ref{assum1} and a sequence of delays $1\leq d_1,\dots,d_T\leq d$ such that